 <p>This liquid is <strong>highly toxic</strong> — if you drink it, <strong>you may <em>die</em></strong>.</p>

-In this active learning section, we have provided an editable example.
+In this active learning section, we've provided an editable example.
 Inside it, we'd like you to try adding emphasis and strong importance to the words you think need them, just to have some practice.

 The elements we've discussed so far have clearcut associated semantics.
 The situation with

 <u> is somewhat more complicated.
 They came about so people could write bold, italics, or underlined text in an era when CSS was still supported poorly or not at all.
 Elements like this, which only affect presentation and not semantics, are known as presentational elements and should no longer be used because, as we've seen before, semantics is so important to accessibility, SEO, etc.

 <u> with new, somewhat confusing, semantic roles.

 Here's the best rule of thumb: It's likely appropriate to use